-The recipe as written makes 12 tortillas weighting about 45 grams each, with a diameter of 15 cm (6 inches) – the size of the pan lid I used.
+The recipe as written makes 12 keto tortillas weighting about 45 grams each, with a diameter of 15 cm (6 inches) – the size of the pan lid I used.
 But you can choose to make more, smaller tortillas or less, bigger tortillas, based on the diameter of the lid you’ll be using to cut them out.

 Simply mix the dry ingredients and add hot water with fat to form the dough

-Start by adding all dry ingredients into a large bowl: flax meal, pea protein, oat fiber (if using), xanthan gum, psyllium husk, salt and spices.
+Add all dry ingredients into a large bowl: flax meal, pea protein, oat fiber (if using), xanthan gum, psyllium husk, salt and spices.
 Mix all these ingredients very well, until they become one homogeneous powder.

 Boil the water with lard in a pan, or in a jug in the microwave.
 Mix it so the lard is completely dissolved.